 Auditor • Banker • Certified Public Accountant • Credit Analyst • Controller • Financial Planner • Governmental Accountant • International Accountant • Tax Accountant • Treasurer

 The digital information age has created a tremendous demand for financial information and for people who want to be a part of supplying and interpreting that information.
 A concentration in accounting can prepare you for a variety of stimulating opportunities in today’s financial world.
 You could, for example, choose a career as an auditor, banker, financial planner, credit analyst, treasurer, controller, tax accountant, governmental accountant or certified public accountant.
 Demand for international accountants has been increasing rapidly.
-Your background in a foreign language (see Interdisciplinary Studies: Language and Business) would prepare you for an exciting career in international finance.
+Your background in a foreign language (see INTERNATIONAL STUDIES IN LANGUAGES AND BUSINESS) would prepare you for an exciting career in international finance.
 Your selection of a degree program, of course, should coincide with your career goals.

 The Department of Business offers a sequence of accounting courses, which may be used to qualify you for three possible career interests.